Nando's butterfly chicken breast is spicy and delicious. One of the famous restaurant's recipes, this peri-peri chicken is so easy to make at home.

 - about 1 teaspoon olive oil for the pan

-- Place the chicken on a cutting board and the board on a kitchen towel to make sure it won't slip.
+- Butterfly the chicken breast: Place the chicken on a cutting board and the board on a kitchen towel to ensure it won't slip.
 Place one palm on top of the breast and run a long knife along the side of it, slicing it in half horizontally.
 Make sure that you don't cut it all the way through.
-Open up the breast and flatten it gently with a meat tenderizer, it should be evenly thick so that it can cook properly.
+Open the breast and flatten it gently with a meat tenderizer; it should be evenly thick to cook properly.

 - The internal temperature should be 74 degrees Celsius/ 165 degrees Fahrenheit.
 If you don't have a thermometer, cut one piece in the middle, the meat should be white and not red or pink.

-- If you don't have so much time, marinate the meat for at least 15 minutes.
+- If you don't have much time, marinate the meat for at least 15 minutes.